westkevin12/PlayerVaultsX/.github/ISSUE_TEMPLATE/issue.md

     https://gist.github.com/, then paste a link to them in the relevant parts of the template.
 Avoid using Hastebin or Pastebin, as files are deleted after a period of time.
-3. If you are reporting an issue with lag, please include a timings report.
+3. If you are reporting an issue with lag, please include a spark report.
 4. If you are reporting an issue with messages or in-game behaviour, please include screenshots detailing the problem.
 5. Include a description and any other details that may be helpful under